 An added consideration these days is whether your clothing is eco-friendly.
 Companies like Picture Organic Clothing and Haglofs lead the way, using recycled materials and eco-friendly water repellant, whilst Sherpa Adventure Gear gives back money from its sales to educate Sherpa children in Nepal.

-Shown here: Picture Organic Clothing Seen Jacket in Dark Blue/Grey/Neon Pink.
+Shown here: Picture Organic Clothing Mineral Jacket in Yellow.

 If money’s tight, then it’s worth popping into TK Maxx and Decathlon, and seeing what’s on the racks, as they sometimes stock big-name brands.
 You won’t find the really technical jackets in there – O’Neill rather than Norrona, for example; and the colours can sometimes be a bit…odd.
 But prices are low, and sometimes you’ll find a Gore-Tex jacket in there.
 You could also dip into Mountain Warehouse, a flash sales and discount website also with a high street shop.
 As a rule of thumb, it’s much better to go into a shop and try several jackets on, before you buy.

-Pictured here: Mountain Warehouse Vista Extreme Jacket in Bright Pink.
+Pictured here: Mountain Warehouse Moon Jacket in Dark Purple.

 This guide may not suit all skiers, but I hope it points you in the right direction!
 Also see our features 10 Features Every Ski Jacket Needs, Ski Trousers, How to Prevent Cold Feet Skiing and Ski Base Layers, and our guides to ski helmets, ski goggles, and the best ski gloves.